 Impact – the impact of any curriculum should be evaluated in the same way, whether face to face, blended or online.
 What was the impact of the learning programme?
 Has it achieved its goals?
 What new knowledge have the learners gained, what new skills have they developed, what behaviours have they adopted which move them closer to their intended goal?
 Where have those learners progressed to?

-The method of evaluating impact of learning will be collected through review of achievement data, learner feedback, review of development of wider skills such as Fusion Skills, readiness for employment and destination data.
+The method of evaluating impact of learning will be collected through review of achievement data, learner feedback, review of development of wider skills, readiness for employment and destination data.

 4.Learners and learning

 4.1 All learners will be provided with training and support to be able to use the equipment, platforms and software used by the service as part of the curriculum delivery model.